 Can Prenuptial Agreements Be Set Aside?

 Prenuptial agreements are generally legally binding.
-This means that if the agreement is signed by both parties, unless both parties mutually agree in writing that the agreement will no longer be binding, it remains binding on both parties.
-The other party can generally enforce its rights under the prenuptial agreement.
+This means that if the agreement is originally signed by both parties, it will remain binding, unless the parties mutually agree that this is no longer the case.

 However, there are circumstances where the Family Court of Australia can set aside prenuptial agreements.
 These include:

-- The Prenuptial Agreement was entered into under duress or involves unconscionable conduct
+- The agreement was entered into under duress or involves unconscionable conduct

 - The contents of the prenuptial agreement are not just and equitable